If you’re considering a career in international business, there are many opportunities to move forward in this exciting field

 Training and development

 You may be looking for an international business career that aligns with your current interests, or perhaps you want to branch out into a new sector entirely.
-Alternatively, you may even be starting from scratch with no previous experience in any business field.
+Alternatively, you may even be starting out with no previous experience in any business field.

-Entry-level positions are available in areas of international business that allow you to begin your career where you are in terms of both education and experience.
+Entry-level jobs in international business are positions that allow you to begin your career where you currently are in terms of both your education and experience.

 You can find an entry-level position in virtually any business discipline.
 We’ve highlighted three popular fields, but other specialties are also available.